soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 </div>

-Now imagine we want to draw the same annulus on a rasterized background, just like drawing a circle on a bitmap image.
+Now imagine we want to draw the same annulus on a rasterized background, just like drawing on a bitmap image.
 That is, we construct an approximation of the previously contiguous annulus by putting square tiles on the raster.
 We assume that the square tiles have exactly the same width (and also height, since we assume that